EmiliyaTakhirova/Advanced-CSS-SASS/README.md

-# Angular-SourceIT
-Angular course in Source IT
+# Advanced CSS and SASS: Udemy
+Advanced CSS and SASS on Udemy

+Site name: the Natours.
+Audience: tourists and adventurous people
+Design: Jonas Schmedtmann

-This site collects all resources and tasks mastered during a training course on Angular.js
+This site collects all resources and tasks mastered during a training course on Advanced CSS and SASS.
+The single page is implemented using only HTML and CSS/SASS, no javascript is embedded.